Global Public Voices

-Global Public Voices seeks to address these inequities by elevating the scholarship and voices of faculty thought leaders.
+Global Public Voices addresses these inequities by elevating the scholarship and voices of faculty thought leaders.
 Thought leadership is using our academic research and expertise to speak to questions of our times—to reach, inform, and influence broad and diverse publics.
 In doing so, we can expand public understanding in line with scientific knowledge.
-At the same time, thought leaders will be informed by global publics, leading to new and necessary approaches to international studies.
+At the same time, thought leaders are informed by global publics, leading to new and necessary approaches to international studies.

-We aim to promote a diverse set of scholars across contextual and geographical divides and bring together scholars, thinkers, and makers who are likely to see new solutions and envision a more just and secure future.
+We aim to promote a diverse set of scholars across contextual and geographical divides and bring together scholars, thinkers, and makers who can see new solutions and envision a more just and equitable future.

 - Media Relations Office contacts and support

 - Opportunities for policy brief writing and events

 - Monthly fellows’ dialogues on vision, goals, and practice

 Global Public Voices fellows are eligible to seek 2021–22 Einaudi seed funding to support their public scholarship.

 Applications are open to all tenure-track faculty and academic staff who seek to engage with new public audiences.
 This includes professors of the practice, clinical professors, and lecturers; this cycle is not open to postdoctoral fellows and associates.

 Participants must commit to attending monthly virtual dialogues and producing at least two forms of public scholarship during the yearlong program.
 We are committed to building a cohort that is inclusive across all identities and backgrounds.
 We will take into account a variety of factors, including but not limited to race/ethnicity, geography, age, gender, and area of expertise.

 Please email Einaudi director Rachel Beatty Riedl with any inquiries.